tarwn/lessthandot-hugo/blogs/content/posts/2010-01-27-backup-and-copy-warm-standby-log-shipped.md

 We should now have, “bah (Standby /Read-Only) listed in our database tree.

 The regular Copy Database with either detaching or SMO is not ideal for us at this point.
-We can however take this database offline, grab the mdf, ndf’s and ldf’s to bring to the other instance we want to restore them to.
+We can however take this database offline, grab the mdf, ndf's and ldf's to bring to the other instance we want to restore them to.

 To do this we perform the following steps